9 Facts About LSD Everyone Should Know

-A basic fact about LSD is that it is actually relatively non-toxic and does not cause addiction, however, many governments around the world banned it’s manufacturing and consumption it after a number of fatal accidents were reported.
+A basic fact about LSD is that it is actually relatively non-toxic and does not generally cause addiction, however, many governments around the world banned its manufacturing and consumption after a small number of fatal accidents were reported.

 These accidents involved people, under the influence of LSD, thinking that they could fly, jumped to their deaths off tall buildings, trees, and windows.

-Some people became paranoid and shot or stabbed their friens and/or family.
+Some people became paranoid and shot or stabbed their friends and/or family.
 Some people with a low threshold for psychosis exhibited dangerous behaviors.
 18

 Moiety of LSD